looker-open-source/gcs-storage-intelligence-block/README.md

-# <span style="color:blue"> Google Cloud Storage - Storage Insights - Looker Dashboard </span>
+# <span style="color:blue"> Google Cloud Storage - Storage Intelligence - Looker Dashboard </span>

 <div style="text-align: justify; line-height: 1.5;">
-<p>Please be advised that this <b> Google Cloud Storage - Storage Insights </b> LookML code is currently under development and subject to change.
-As customer needs evolve, the LookML code may be modified accordingly.
+<p> This Google <b> Cloud Storage - Storage Intelligence </b> LookML code is currently under active development and is subject to modification based on evolving customer requirements. </p>

-<p> Please be aware that this dashboard may consume significant BigQuery resources, potentially incurring additional costs. </p>
+<p> Users should be aware that this dashboard may require substantial BigQuery resources, potentially leading to increased costs.</p>

-<p>This dashboard is exclusively compatible with your Storage Insights linked dataset within BigQuery.
-Any attempt to utilize this dashboard with an alternative database or data warehouse will result in query errors.</p>
+<p>This dashboard is exclusively compatible with the Storage Insights linked dataset residing within your BigQuery environment.
+Utilizing this dashboard with any alternative database or data warehouse is not supported and will result in query errors.</p>

 <p>This dashboard utilizes two Persistent Derived Tables (PDTs).
-To ensure successful operation, it is imperative to configure your connection to enable PDT functionality within Looker. </p>
+For proper functionality, it is essential that your Looker connection is configured to enable PDT functionality.</p>

 <p>In case you need some help with the connection, plase refer to this Looker Documentation: <a href="https://cloud.google.com/looker/docs/db-config-google-bigquery" target="_blank">BigQuery</a></p>